What is an Ear Infection?

 Otitis Media with Effusion

 In this instance, the infection has disappeared and the symptoms have cleared out.
 However, the fluid remains stuck in the ear.
+Your doctor can use a special instrument in order to examine the ear drum and determine if there is any leftover fluid.

 The confined fluid can cause temporary deafness and will most likely make your toddler more prone to another infection.